Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 gsc-python3.10-base-solution:latest entrypoint.py
 ```

-If done correctly, the `output` directory should contain `csv` file with results.
+If done correctly, the `output` directory should contain `.csv` file with results.

 ## Generate signing key